yForecasting/grafton/README.md

-# grafton
+# Grafton

+Grafton is a GDPR anonymizer for any file using informed consent, encoding key and randomising numbers

-This package grafton can anonymise different input files such as CSV, json, XML, ...
-It handles the files to read/write as a flat file.
-In line with the GDPR legislation, the required fields are anonimised, so that any further tracking of the subjects is prevented.
-The key of this anonimisation process is provided in a separate file (CSV) and should be securely stored afterwards.
-In line with GDPR, only records with informed consent are retained.
-The approval of consent can be provided in a separate CSV file.
-The use of this package does not guarantee GDPR compliance.
-This package performs only the steps described above.
+It can anonymize various input files such as CSV, json, XML or other flat files.
+In line with the GDPR legislation, the mandatory fields have been anonymized, so that any detection of the subjects is prevented.
+The encryption key for this anonymization process is provided in a separate file (CSV) and must be stored securely afterwards.
+In accordance with the GDPR, data is only retained when informed consent is given.
+Consent can be provided in a separate CSV file.
+The tracked numbers can also be randomized within a similar order of magnitude.
+The use of this package does not guarantee compliance with the GDPR.
+This package only performs the steps described above.
+This package is developed by the AI team at [VIVES University of Applied Sciences](https://www.vives.be/en/research/centre-expertise-business-management).

 Grafton works with any extension, but is initially designed to anonymise the file flatfile.csv: